lenshuygh/AngularTheCompleteGuide2023in2023/TheCompleteGuideToAngular.md

 - here we create a simple JS object with values inside an array
 - `serverElements = [{type: 'server', name: 'TestServer', content: 'Just a test'}];`

+# JavaScript

+  - when using a service that holds data that is private, when using a getter for this be sure to return a copy if it is a referenced type (Array , Object)
+    - for an array
+      - `return this.recipes.slice();`
+        - this makes a copy when the getter is used, so we don't sent a ref to the original array

 # Debugging in Chrome

 - open developertools